Marie Ogrinc - Shot During Home Break-In

 12016 Lake Shore Boulevard

-Marie Ogrinc was a member of one of the most prominent families in Cleveland’s Slovenian-American social and cultural circles.
-Her father was Frank L. Grdina, manager of Grdina & Sons Funeral Home that primarily served the Yugoslav immigrant community.
+Marie Ogrinc was a member of one of Cleveland's most prominent families in Slovenian-American social and cultural circles.
+Her father was Frank L. Grdina, manager of Grdina & Sons Funeral Home.

 Marie was married to Dr. Lawrence Bernard Ogrinc, an internist at St. Vincent Charity Hospital with offices in Cleveland's Slovene settlement at 6414 St. Clair Avenue in Cleveland.